Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 As shown in Fig. \ref{fig:quantile_loss}, $\tilde{l}_q(\epsilon_{\tau_i})$ and its derivatives are now smooth functions, thus we can apply the same second-order approximation for fitting the multivariate tree, presented in section \ref{sec:gradient_boosting}.

 \paragraph{Linear-quadratic quantile loss function}\mbox{}\\ Smoothing $l_q(\epsilon_{\tau_i})$ has two main drawbacks.
 First, we cannot guarantee anymore its minimizer being the $\tau_i$ quantile of $F_{Y \vert x}$, independently from its distribution.
 In fact, any minimizer of $\mathds{E} \left( l_q(\epsilon_{\tau_i})\right)$ must zero its derivative, and this is true for any distribution $F_{Y\vert x}$ only if the derivative is independent from $F_{Y \vert x}$.
 The second drawback is that, as we try to mitigate the first effect by narrowing the pdf, the objective function becomes closer to the original quantile loss, turning the regression problem again in a classification one.
 Here we introduce a linear-quadratic quantile loss function which is consistent for any target pdf.
-We exploit the learning peculiarities of trees to approximate $F_{l, Y\vert x}$ in each leaf with the empirical one, $\hat{F}_{l, Y\vert x}$, and craft a smooth objective function whose minimizer is the empirical quantile of the $\hat{F}_{l, Y\vert x}$. \begin{theorem} Given a sample population $X_n=\{x_1,x_2,...,x_n\}$ and $k$ being a constant, the following loss function:
+We exploit the learning peculiarities of trees to approximate $F_{l, Y\vert x}$ in each leaf with the empirical one, $\hat{F}_{l, Y\vert x}$, and craft a smooth objective function whose minimizer is the empirical quantile of the $\hat{F}_{l, Y\vert x}$.